-- 57. The existence of an incentive to redeem will be determined at the issue date.
+- 58. The existence of an incentive to redeem will be determined at the issue date.
 A decision on this cannot be reversed.
-Instruments with incentives to redeem that are not called are to remain in the 15% bucket and not be reclassified as non-innovative instruments. - II.
-Supervisory consent to a call or redemption of a hybrid instrument Article 63a (2), subparagraph (2), sentences 1 and 2 and subparagraph (3)
+Instruments with incentives to redeem that are not called are to remain in the 15% bucket and not be re-classified as non-innovative instruments. - II.
+Supervisory consent to a call or redemption of a hybrid instrument - Article 63a (2), subparagraph (2), sentences 1 and 2 and subparagraph (3)

 "Dated and undated instruments may be called or redeemed only with the prior consent of the competent authorities.
 The competent authorities may grant permission provided the request is made at the initiative of the credit institution and either financial or solvency conditions of the credit institution are not unduly affected.
-The competent authorities may require institutions to replace the instrument by items of the same or better quality referred to in point (a) or (ca) of Article 57.

-The competent authorities shall require the suspension of the redemption for dated instruments if the credit institution does not comply with the capital requirements set out in Article 75 and may require such suspension at other times based on the financial and solvency situation of credit institutions.
+The competent authorities shall require the suspension of the redemption for dated instruments if the credit institution does not comply with the capital requirements set out in Article 75 and may require the suspension of the redemption at other times based on the financial and solvency situation of credit institutions.

-The competent authorities may at any time grant permission at any time for an early redemption of dated and undated instruments in the event that there is a change in the applicable tax treatment or regulatory classification which was unforeseen at the date of issue."
+The competent authorities may grant permission at any time for an early redemption of dated and undated instruments in the event that there is a change in the applicable tax treatment or regulatory classification which was unforeseen at the date of issue."